AdobeDocs/experience-manager-65.en/help/assets/launch.md

 1. Near the upper-right corner of the page, click **[!UICONTROL Save & Build for Development]**.

-   In few minutes, the library is created and ready to use.
+   In a few minutes, the library is created and ready to use.

    ![image2019-7-15_15-3-34](assets/image2019-7-15_15-3-34.png)